oraclechinaappdev/CloudNative_Mobile/Java Apps/103-JavaAppsLab.md

 ![](images/103/22.png)

 20. Now check the changes of the home page of the Loyalty Management application.
 You should see the changes (red text) on the application's home page.
+    The Loyalty Management application URL should be in the format of:
+	`https://**<JCS WLS instance IP Adress>**/loyalty/jsp/welcome.jsp`, the JCS WLS instance IP address is the same as **Deploy to JCS** target in DevCS.

 ![](images/103/23.png)